tatumio/tatum-php/docs/Api/VirtualCurrencyApi.md

 Create new virtual currency

-<h4>2 credits per API call.</h4><br/> <p>Create new virtual currency with given supply stored in account.
+<h4>2 credits per API call.</h4>

+ Create new virtual currency with given supply stored in account.
 This will create Tatum internal virtual currency.
-Every virtual currency must be prefixed with <b>VC_</b>.<br/> Every virtual currency must be pegged to existing FIAT or supported cryptocurrency.
+Every virtual currency must be prefixed with **VC_**.

+ Every virtual currency must be pegged to existing FIAT or supported cryptocurrency.
 1 unit of virtual currency has then the same amount as 1 unit of the base currency it is pegged to.
-It is possible to set a custom base rate for the virtual currency. (baseRate = 2 => 1 VC unit = 2 basePair units)<br/> Tatum virtual currency acts as any other asset within Tatum.
-To create a fungible token, see the <a href="https://apidoc.tatum.io/tag/Fungible-Tokens-(ERC-20-or-compatible)#operation/Erc20Deploy" target="_blank">API for deploying a fungible token smart contract</a>.<br/> This operation returns the newly created Tatum Ledger account with an initial balance set to the virtual currency's total supply.
-Total supply can be changed in the future.</p>
+It is possible to set a custom base rate for the virtual currency. (baseRate = 2 => 1 VC unit = 2 basePair units)

+ Tatum virtual currency acts as any other asset within Tatum.
+To create a fungible token, see the <a href="https://apidoc.tatum.io/tag/Fungible-Tokens-(ERC-20-or-compatible)#operation/Erc20Deploy" target="_blank">API for deploying a fungible token smart contract</a>.

+ This operation returns the newly created Tatum Ledger account with an initial balance set to the virtual currency's total supply.
+Total supply can be changed in the future.

 ### Example